-Another story states that the worm was used by brewers to tell the bottles of tequila and mezcal apart.
-Back in the days, the bottles containing tequila and mezcal would be difficult to tell apart without sampling it.
-Therefore, the addition of the larvae in mezcal helped tremendously.
-Others believe that the addition of the larvae was purely a marketing angle aimed at the American market as tequila was flooding the
+Another story claims that the worm was used by mezcaleros to tell the bottles of tequila and mezcal apart.
+Long ago the bottles containing tequila and mezcal would be difficult to tell apart without sampling, therefore, the addition of the larvae in mezcal helped distinguish one bottle from the other.

 If you would like to enjoy the mezcal worm in a more traditional way, try sipping some mezcal with some orange slices and sal de gusano.
 Many drinkers top their orange slices with the worm salt and pair it with some mezcal served in a copita.

 Edible bugs have been part of Mexico’s diet throughout history.
-A crucial protein source during the pre-Columbian times, some experts estimate that there are up to 500 bug species used as a food source in Mexico.
+A crucial protein source during the pre-Columbian times, some experts estimate that there are up to 500 bug species used as a source of food in Mexico.
 Today, there are several species that are still consumed today besides the already famous gusanos de maguey.

 The name gusano rojo translates to red worm.
 Also known as the chili worm or chichitlico-cuilin in Nahuatl due to its red color, this insect lives in the agave’s pina and can only be found around May to October, during the region’s rainy season.
 This insect can be salted, fried, eaten in tacos, used in sauces, or mixed with salt and served with mezcal.